-If you have answered ‘yes’ to any of these questions, you might like to consider talking to someone about how to manage your anger better.
+If you have answered ‘yes’ to any of these questions, you might like to consider talking to your GP or a mental health professional about how to manage your anger better.

 Can anger be controlled?

-You can control anger by recognising the physical signs.
+You can control anger by recognising the physical signs listed above.
 If you notice you are getting angry, you can learn ways to calm yourself down before it gets out of control.
-Signs you are getting angry may include:

 Tips for managing your anger